 To say one of the oldest and most interesting building blocks in Bellefontaine was facing substantial decay is an understatement.

 The five brick storefronts on Chillicothe Avenue were showing visible evidence of neglect and had become the cornerstone of dreary, stagnant energy in the community.
 Decades of paint were peeling from the brick, and the facade was a piecemeal mix of dated architectural styles and “quick fixes” that worked for the time being.
-While the storefront spaces have been utilized as a bar multiple times, as well as a salon and tattoo studio, the
+While the storefront spaces have been utilized as a bar multiple times, as well as a salon and tattoo studio, the neglect eventually took a toll.
+The result?
+An ugly block where no one wanted to spend time, much less money.

 What not many people in the community knew was that on the inside of the buildings, things got much, much worse.
 The buildings had become blighted and untenable, infested with roaches, and a genuine nuisance to the community.
 This row of architectural despair stood in stark contrast to the vibrant potential of the downtown area.